-As is known, the United Nations Convention on the Law of the Sea (UNCLOS) confers coastal States different rights, freedoms, and duties in relation to the area of sea concerned.
-Before exploring the specific issue assigned to our research unit and related to the exploration and exploitation of mineral resources in waters under Italian sovereignty, it seems important to briefly analyse, for this specific purpose, the legal regime provided by UNCLOS for the territorial sea, the exclusive economic zone and the continental shelf.
+The United Nations Convention on the Law of the Sea (UNCLOS) confers coastal States different rights, freedoms, and duties in relation to the area of sea concerned.
+Before exploring the specific issue assigned to our research unit and related to the exploration and exploitation of mineral resources in waters under Italian sovereignty and jurisdiction, it seems important to briefly analyse, for this specific purpose, the legal regime provided by UNCLOS for the territorial sea, the exclusive economic zone (EEZ) and the continental shelf.

-Over the territorial sea (whose maximum extension is that of 12 nautical miles from the baseline) the coastal State exercises its sovereignty, which extends to the air space over it as well as to its bed and subsoil and which must be exercised in accordance with UNCLOS and with other rules of international law (art.
+Over the territorial sea (whose maximum extension is that of 12 nautical miles from the baseline) the coastal State exercises its sovereignty, which extends to the air space over it as well as to its bed and subsoil and which must be exercised in accordance with UNCLOS and with other rules of international law (UNCLOS Art.
 2).

-In the context of the territorial sea, it is possible to note a split between the regulation of the seabed and subsoil on the one hand, and that of the space above, i.e. the water column, on the other hand.
-In this sense, while the seabed and the subsoil fall within the full sovereignty of the coastal State, in the corresponding water column applies a limitation of the national sovereignty concerning the harmless passage which can be exercised by foreign ships (art.
+In the context of the territorial sea, it is possible to note a split between the regulation of the seabed and the subsoil on the one hand, and that of the space above it, i.e. the water column, on the other hand.
+In this sense, while the seabed and the subsoil fall under the full sovereignty of the coastal State, in the corresponding water column applies a limitation of the national sovereignty concerning the innocent passage which can be exercised by foreign ships (UNCLOS Arts.
 17-26).

-The exclusive economic zone (EEZ) is an area adjacent to the territorial sea and with a maximum extension of 200 nautical miles from the baseline.
-In this area, the coastal State exercises a limited series of sovereign rights generally related to the economic exploitation of the sea.
+EEZ is an area adjacent to the territorial sea and with a maximum extension of 200 nautical miles from the baseline.
+In this area, the coastal State exercises a limited series of sovereign rights generally related to the economic exploitation of the natural resources.
 Such rights include the right to exploration, exploitation, control, conservation, and management of natural resources, biological or non-biological, which are found in the waters above the seabed, on the seabed and in the relevant subsoil, and to conduct other activities connected, such as the production of energy derived from water, currents and winds.
-In the EEZ the coastal State is also recognized as having jurisdiction over the installation and use of artificial islands, systems and structures; the marine scientific research; the protection and preservation of the marine environment (art.
-56, paragraph 1).
+In the EEZ the coastal State is also recognized as having jurisdiction over the installation and use of artificial islands, systems and structures; the marine scientific research; the protection and preservation of the marine environment (UNCLOS Art.
+56, para.
+1).

 Differently, in the continental shelf, the coastal States exercises sovereign rights only in relation to the exploration and exploitation of the natural resources within it.
-These rights are exclusive in the sense that if the coastal State does not explore the continental shelf or exploit its resources, no one else may undertake such activities without its express consent (art.
+These rights are exclusive in the sense that if the coastal State does not explore the continental shelf or exploit its resources, no one else may undertake such activities without its express consent (UNCLOS Art.
 77(1) and (2)).
 The aforementioned natural resources consist of the mineral and other non-living resources of the seabed and subsoil as well as living organisms belonging to sedentary species, i.e. organisms which, at the adult stage, are immobile on or under the seabed or are incapable of moving except by being in continuous physical contact with the seabed or its subsoil.

-Article 78 of UNCLOS specifies that the rights of the coastal State over the continental shelf shall not affect the legal regime of the waters and airspace above it and their exercise shall not impede navigation or produce any unjustifiable interference with it or with other rights and freedoms granted by the Convention to other States.
+UNCLOS Article 78 specifies that the rights of the coastal State over the continental shelf shall not affect the legal regime of the waters and airspace above it and their exercise shall not impede navigation or produce any unjustifiable interference with it or with other rights and freedoms granted by the Convention to other States.

-UNCLOS establishes that the coastal State shall have the exclusive right to authorize and regulate drilling on the continental shelf for all purposes (art.
-81) and in relation to the construction and regulation of artificial islands, installations and structures the legal regime is the same of that of the EEZ (articles 60, 80).
+UNCLOS establishes that the coastal State shall have the exclusive right to authorize and regulate drilling on the continental shelf for all purposes (Art.
+81) and in relation to the construction and regulation of artificial islands, installations and structures the legal regime is the same of that of the EEZ (Arts 60 and 80).